OXID-eSales/usercentrics/CONTRIBUTING.md

 ### Reporting Bugs

-So, you stumbled upon a 🐛, those are tracked on the [Oxid Bugtracker](https://bugs.oxid-esales.com/).
+So, you stumbled upon a 🐛, those are tracked on the [Oxid Bugtracker](https://bugs.oxid-esales.com/) (module Usercentrics section).
 Create an issue and provide all necessary information by explaining the problem and include additional details to help maintainers reproduce the problem:

 - **Use a clear and descriptive title** for the issue to identify the problem
 - **Describe the exact steps which reproduce the problem** in as many details as possible